-Although the Great Barrier Reef may be famous for Nemo and his pals, it is also home to a rather bigger marine specimen: the whale.
+Although the Great Barrier Reef may be famous for "Nemo" and his pals, it is also home to a much bigger marine specimen: the whale.
 As a matter of fact, 35% of the world's whale population breeds on The Great Barrier Reef!

-Each year, whales make their annual migration from the frosty Antarctic and journey a whopping 8,00KM to their destination of the tropical Great Barrier Reef.
-With significantly warmer waters and safe breeding grounds up for the taking, whales travel to the Great Barrier Reef to find a mate or to give birth to calves.
+Each year, whales make their annual migration from the frosty Antarctic and journey a whopping 8,00km to their destination of the tropical Great Barrier Reef.
+With significantly warmer waters and safe breeding grounds up for grabs, whales travel to the Great Barrier Reef to find a mate or to give birth to calves.

 These giant leviathans travel in packs that are lead by a young males, followed by adult breeding whales and finally pregnant females and calves.